James Heilman: Research

-As of May 2014, Heilman was working on a study with Samir Grover, of the University of Toronto, which would assign medical students to take a test using either Wikipedia or medical textbooks to determine which is more accurate.
+As of May 2014, Heilman was working on a study with Samir Grover of the University of Toronto, which would assign medical students to take a test using either Wikipedia or medical textbooks to determine which is more accurate.
 Later that year, Heilman co-authored a version of the Wikipedia article for dengue fever in the peer-reviewed journal Open Medicine.
 Heilman also worked on a study with Microsoft which found that in the three countries where the 2013–2016 Ebola outbreak had the largest impact, Wikipedia was the most popular source for information about the disease.
-In 2015, Heilman and Andrew West published a study which found that the number of Wikipedia editors who focused on editing medical articles decreased by 40 percent from 2008 to 2013.
+In 2015, Heilman and Andrew West published a study that found the number of Wikipedia editors focusing on editing medical articles decreased by 40 percent from 2008 to 2013.
 These results, together with other detailed analyses about the production and consumption of medical content on Wikipedia, were published by the Journal of Medical Internet Research in 2015.

 Wikipedia and Wikimedia activities

 Since the beginning of his activity as a contributor to medicine-related Wikipedia articles in 2008, Heilman has been promoting the improvement of medical content by encouraging fellow physicians to take part.
 He became interested in editing Wikipedia on a slow night shift, when he looked up the article on obesity and found that it contained many errors.
 "I realized that I could fix it.
 I made a huge number of edits and improved the quality a great deal.
 I sort of became hooked from there," he told the Hamilton Spectator in 2011.
 In 2016, he stated that he edited medical articles on Wikipedia for about 60 hours a week.
 His time spent editing decreased to 20 hours a week in 2020, during the COVID-19 pandemic.

 Heilman takes part in an initiative through Wiki Project Med Foundation with Translators Without Borders, working to improve and translate English Wikipedia medical articles of top importance into minority languages.
 The Wiki Project Med Foundation has started a collaboration with the University of California, San Francisco as a recruit for scientifically literate editors, by giving students college credit for improving medicine-related Wikipedia pages.
-In 2014, the Wiki Project Med Foundation also partnered with the Cochrane Collaboration, with the goal of improving the reliability and accuracy of information on Wikipedia.
-With regard to this partnership, Heilman said, "The way Wikipedia works is that all content is to stand entirely on the references that are listed.
+In 2014, the Wiki Project Med Foundation also partnered with the Cochrane Collaboration, to improve the reliability and accuracy of information on Wikipedia.
+Concerning this partnership, Heilman said, "The way Wikipedia works is that all content is to stand entirely on the references that are listed.
 If the best quality sources are used to write Wikipedia there's a good chance that Wikipedia will contain the best quality information."

 Heilman spoke at Wikimania 2014, where he said that 93 percent of medical students use Wikipedia, and argued that "fixing the internet" is now a critical task for anyone who cares about healthcare.

+At the Wikimania 2025 conference in Nairobi, Kenya, Heilman gave a presentation on an interactive data visualization project using SVG image resources from Our World in Data to be embedded in related Wikipedia articles that will be available in multiple languages.